Mary-Ann Musangi: Other Notable Board Positions

 Over the years she has served on the boards of directors of national, regional and international companies, including Haco Tiger Brands, UAP Investments Limited, International House Limited, Woof Advertising & Marketing, Croyden Limited, Sheraton Rongai and Sidian Bank.

 Personal life

 She is married to Andrew Mukite Musangi, a lawyer who is now the chairman of the board of directors of the Central Bank of Kenya.
 Together they are parents to two daughters.

 Wealth

-Following the death of her father(Chris Kirubi) in 2021, Mary-Ann Musangi took over ownership and management of her late father's diverse business empire in media, manufacturing, technology, real state and finance.
+Following the death of her father(Chris Kirubi) in 2021, Mary-Ann Musangi took over ownership and management of her late father's diverse business empire in media, manufacturing, technology, real estate and finance.
 The value of the estate was valued at approximately KSh40 billion (US$350 million) as of 2023.

 In 2011, According to a Forbes Ranking of the 40 richest in Africa,Chris Kirubi's estate was estimated to be worth $300 million as of 2011 with Chris Kirubi then ranked as the second-richest individual in Kenya, and the 31st richest in Africa as of December 2011.